 What If My Existing Cameras Don’t Support PoE?

-The splitter itself is a small, unobtrusive box which doesn’t hurt the neatness of the PoE solution in any way.
+The splitter itself is a small, unobtrusive box that doesn’t hurt the neatness of the PoE solution in any way.

 PoE Splitters & Injectors